caseyg/awesome/TOPICS.md

 *   [overshard/timestrap](https://github.com/overshard/timestrap) - Time tracking you can host anywhere.
 Full export support in multiple formats and easily extensible.

 ## issue-tracker

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and cycles the easiest way on the planet.

+## jira

+*   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.